The Idea

-How do you calculate something as precise as π using nothing but randomness?
-This is the essence of Monte Carlo methods—using chance to discover certainty.
+How do you calculate something as precise as pi using nothing but randomness?

 The Thought Experiment